 Scotland: The Best of Both Worlds

-Scotland had been on my travel radar for a while.
-So, as soon as international travel was allowed, I traveled to Scotland.
-I flew in to Glasgow and what I saw when I first arrived was not what I expected – modern buildings, Art Nouveau architecture and the center of Glasgow’s famed shipbuilding industry along the river Clyde.
+Scotland was the first country I traveled to post Covid or as soon as international travel was allowed, I flew in to Glasgow and what I saw when I first arrived was not what I expected – modern buildings, Art Nouveau architecture and the center of Glasgow’s famed shipbuilding industry along the river Clyde.
 The weather was pleasant for early spring, but there were hardly any tourists.
 Hanging out at the pub and eating fish & chips was my first introduction to Scotland.
 It was not until the visit to the St. Mungo’s Cathedral and the surrounding area where the history of Scotland began, that I got a sense of the place.
 But the most pleasant surprise was the visit to Glasgow’s Kelvingrove Art Gallery.
 It features Salvador Dali’s ‘Christ of St. John of the Cross’.
 Across the gallery was Glasgow University in Gothic Revival style of architecture.

 Of course, Scotland is famous for castles, the residences of the kings and queens, knights and nobles.
 Forty minutes ride from Glasgow is the famed Stirling Castle.
 I’m not a history buff, but I saw the movie “Braveheart” and wanted to see some of the scenery from the film (the movie was not even filmed there).
 The view from the castle was beautiful – the landscape, highlighted by the Wallace Monument.
 I enjoyed the garden and the view from the castle